l-bashaw/MECE-Capstone-2025-cudaPRM/README.md

 ### Hyperparameters (hyperparameters.cuh)

-Key PRM parameters that can be tuned:
+Key PRM parameters that can be tuned - the CUDA module must be rebuilt if you edit these for changes to take effect:

 ```cpp
 constexpr unsigned int K = 10;              // Number of nearest neighbors